Get Free 3D Consultation Now

 Are Lumps After Lip Filler Common?

 Yes, lumps after lip filler are extremely common and do not pose a concern.
-Most patients are believed to be part of the normal healing process.
+In the majority of cases, these lumps are part of the normal healing process.
 A degree of mild swelling and unevenness is observed when hyaluronic acid fillers such as Juvederm or Restylane fillers are injected into the lips.

 Some of these lumps can form due to the following reasons: